-Dr. Minnock’s office also offers waterproof casting from April through September.
-This makes the time in the cast more tolerable and makes for less worrying.
+Dr. Minnock’s office also offers waterproof casting.
+This makes the time in the cast more tolerable and makes for less worrying when around water.
 Waterproof casts can be fully submerged and get wet in a shower, bath, pool or lake while the fracture heals.
-This is offered at no additional cost over a non-waterproof cast.

 A traditional (non-waterproof) cast has to be changed when it gets wet, otherwise mold and bacteria can infect the skin underneath when it does not dry.
 Some fractures need traditional casts though, especially casts after surgery and if the fracture has to be reduced (pushed on) in the Emergency Room setting.